isayasMatter/isayasmatter.github.io/_projects/9_project.md

 ---
 layout: page
-title: Foveated FOV
+title: E-Learning in Tigrinya
-description: Foveated field-of-view (FOV) restriction for comfortable VR experiences
+description: Development of lessons in Tigrinya for grades 6-9.
-img: /assets/img/foveated.jpg
+img: /assets/img/3pp.jpg
-importance: 2
+importance: 10
-category: research
+category: other
 ---

 Every project has a beautiful feature showcase page.